technomancy/syme/README.md

 * Sign up for Amazon Route53 and export `$AWS_ACCESS_KEY` and `$AWS_SECRET_KEY`.

-* Register a domain and export it as `$SUBDOMAIN` formatted like "%s.syme.in".
-The `%s` places will be filled with the instance owner.
+* Register a domain and export it as `$SUBDOMAIN` formatted like "%s.%s.syme.in".
+The `%s` places will be filled with the instance id and instance owner.

 * Host the DNS under Route53 and export its `$ZONE_ID`.